pdefusco/CDE_CLI_Articles/code/CDEJOBMULTIPLEREPOS.md

 * A CDE Service on version 1.23.
 * A working installation of the CDE CLI.
 Please follow [these instructions](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html) to install the CLI.
+* A working git installation.
+The two sample git repositories referenced in the CLI commands below have already been created and can be reused.

 ## Code